-The Quality & Patient Safety Curriculum offers a number of courses to support staff and physicians in learning key skills and concepts in quality improvement and patient safety.
+The Quality & Patient Safety Education offers a number of courses to support staff and physicians in learning key skills and concepts in quality improvement and patient safety.

 Knowing a patient's complete medication list is critical to providing safe care.
 Medication Reconciliation (MedRec) is a structured process in which healthcare providers work together with patients, clients, families and care providers to ensure accurate and complete medication information is communicated consistently.
 This ensures that medications being added, changed or discontinued are carefully assessed and decisions are documented.

-The Calgary Zone has developed a video which provides step by step instructions to complete the MedRec process within Calgary's urban hospitals.
+A video has been developed which provides step by step instructions to complete the MedRec process within Calgary's urban hospitals.
+View MedRec process video.